top of page

 < Middle/High School Academics District Calendar Guidance Office Media Center New Enrollment January 2021 Student of the Month Rylee Johnson Royalton High School announced that Rylee Johnson was selected as student of the Month for January, 2021.
 She is the daughter of Kevin and Natalie Johnson.
 Family has been a huge impact in Rylee’s life.
 She states,”My parents are the strongest people I know and they have taught me that regardless of the obstacle there is always a way to persevere.
 My sisters have also had a huge impact on me and my success in high school.”
 Throughout high school, Johnson has been involved in Cross Country, Track, FFA, BPA, We Club, Student Council, and National Honor Society.
 The activities that she is most involved in are Cross Country and Student Council.
 “Rylee has been a vocal leader on our Cross Country and Track and Field teams.
 There is no doubt that Rylee will make an impact in her future workplace and community.
 Thanks for all your hard work over the years.
 I wish you all the best,” said Michael Marschel, Cross Country and Track coach.
 “I have the opportunity to work with Rylee in Student Council.
 Rylee is a hardworking, driven young lady.
 She has gone above and beyond the call of duty for Survivor Week and throughout the school year.
 I look forward to seeing her grow as a student in the future,” stated Jeanne Omvig, science teacher and Student Council advisor.
 Johnson’s favorite class is human body systems.
 Her interest in the medical field made her take it.
 She ended up enjoying that class very much.
 Rylee says, “Ms. Gerads is a very dedicated teacher and puts a lot of work into the class to make it both knowledgeable and enjoyable.”
 If Johnson had to pick a favorite teacher, she would pick Ms. Ploof.
 Ms. Ploof was her homeroom teacher and her choir teacher.
 “Ms. Ploof has helped me become a better singer and person throughout high school, and I can honestly say I would not be the same without her,” Johnson said.
 “Besides being an excellent student, Rylee has also become a great singer.
 As with everything she does, she has worked very hard at developing her singing voice.
 She is a great role model for other singers in choir!” says Cheri Ploof.
 After high school Johnson plans to complete her associate’s degree at St. Cloud State University and her bachelor’s degree in biology hopefully at the University of Washington-Seattle.
 She then hopes to enroll in medical school to pursue a career in family medicine.
 “In ten years time, I see myself finishing my medical residency and finally becoming a physician.”
 Rylee had some advice to freshmen out there, “My advice to freshmen is to make the most of the next four years.
 High school has a lot to offer and your experience is based on the opportunities you choose to chase.
 This is the time to try new things, make mistakes, and live a little because pretty soon you’ll be graduating too.”
 Listen to her advice and maybe you will be student of the month in high school.

-• November 2019 Artist of the Month
+• November 2020 Student of the Month

 bottom of page